Skip navigation

 Golden generation alert, and no, it’s not Germany.
 Ecuador have qualified for four of the last six World Cups, but this time they did so by finishing 2nd in the gauntlet that is South American qualifying.
 Moises Caicedo, Angelo Preciado, Piero Hincapie, Alan Franco and Gonzalo Plata are names that you either know already or you will soon.
 Don’t be surprised when Curacao beats somebody either.

 The first official Group of Death, not for the number of top, top teams (you could argue there are none), but for the fact there will be no easy games for anyone, including the Netherlands, and any of the four teams could finish in any of the four spots after everyone plays each other.
-Upper-echelon teams from three continents, with another mid-tier European team parachuting in from the playoffs in March.
+Upper-echelon teams from three continents, with Sweden (led by Gyokeres and Isak up top) parachuting in from the playoffs.
 Good luck to everyone.

 Kylian Mbappe and the rest of France’s world-class attacking talent.
 Sadio Mane, Kalidou Koulibaly and Idrissa Gana Gueye trying to take Senegal one more step forward in their final World Cup together.
 Erling Haaland and Martin Odegaard the global superstars for Norway’s best team ever.
 Plus, a potential real wild card in Iraq joining from the inter-confederation playoffs.
-The sheer number of goals that will be scored by these teams.
+The sheer number of goals that will be scored by these teams means it is going to be a ton of fun and so tough.